Michael Dormer (cricketer)

 Michael Edmund Francis Dormer (22 April 1937 – 19 April 2021) was a New Zealand cricketer.
 A wicket-keeper, he played four first-class matches for Auckland in the 1961/62 season.

 Dormer was educated at Nelson College and the University of Auckland.
 He moved to Christchurch in the 1960s, working for the ANZ Bank and then for Independent Fisheries.
-He was also the representative for the Chilean Consul in New Zealand.
+He also served as the representative for the Chilean Consul in New Zealand.
 He was the founder of the Willows Cricket Club and its ground in Loburn, North Canterbury.